Amrita-TIFAC-Cyber-Blockchain/RACAMBT-2023/Assets/MC.md

 ...
 ...

-As a token of love and gratitude, we would like to offer a virtual memento to our session resource person, Mr Venkata Sai Charan Putrevu, for his time.
+As a token of our love and gratitude, we would like to offer a virtual memento to our session resource person, Mr Venkata Sai Charan Putrevu, for his time.

 Thank you.

 Now, I would like to request all participants to join the second link after a 10-minute break for our next session.

 ### Session 1-II
-We welcome all of you back for our next session of today FDP.
+We welcome all of you back for our next session.

-We have amongst us, Dr. Vasudevan AR, for his lecture on the topic "Machine Learning and Intrusion Detection System".
+We have amongst us, **Dr. Vasudevan AR**, for his lecture on the topic **"Machine Learning and Intrusion Detection System".**

--Dr. Vasudevan AR, currently works as an Assistant Professor in NIT Calicut and as a research associate in Amrita Vishwa Vidyapeetham
+- Dr. Vasudevan AR, currently works as an Assistant Professor in NIT Calicut.
--He has done his Doctor of Philosophy in Network Security - 2016, from, National Institute of Technology Tiruchirappalli -He has done his M. Tech.
-(Cyber Security), Amrita Vishwa Vidyapeetham, Coimbatore and B.Tech.
+- He has done his Doctor of Philosophy in Network Security - 2016, from, NIT Tiruchirappalli
+- He completed his M. Tech.
+(Cyber Security), Amrita Vishwa Vidyapeetham, Coimbatore in the year 2009 and B.Tech.
 (CSE), Nehru College of Engineering and Research Centre, Calicut.
+- His research areas include: computer networks, network security and Internet of things.
+He has published research articles in various reputed conferences and journals.

 Over to you sir.